beyond-btc/documentation/docs/faq.md

 # Frequently Asked Questions (FAQs)

+> TODO: Magnus to give the final edit to these Qs

 :::info Discover More with AI

 New to [Beyond](https://beyond.tech) or seeking deeper insights?
 Meet the [Beyond Intern](https://intern.beyond.tech), our proprietary GPT-mode AI assistant.
 Available for text or voice queries through the [OpenAI mobile app](https://openai.com/blog/introducing-the-chatgpt-app-for-ios), it provides comprehensive insights into all things Beyond.